Chapter 1 Introduction to GIS

 1.1.1 GIS software

 Many GIS software applications are available–both commercial and open source.
-Two popular applications are ArcGIS and QGIS.
+Two popular applications are ArcGIS Pro and QGIS.

 1.1.1.1 ArcGIS

-A popular commercial GIS software is ArcGIS developed by ESRI (ESRI, pronounced ez-ree),was once a small land-use consulting firm which did not start developing GIS software until the mid 1970s.
-The ArcGIS desktop environment encompasses a suite of applications which include ArcMap, ArcCatalog, ArcScene and ArcGlobe.
-ArcGIS comes in three different license levels (basic, standard and advanced) and can be purchased with additional add-on packages.
+A popular commercial desktop GIS software is ArcGIS Pro developed by Esri (pronounced ez-ree).
+Esri was once a small land-use consulting firm which did not start developing GIS software until the mid 1970s.
+ArcGIS Pro comes in different licensing levels and can be purchased with additional add-on packages.
 As such, a single license can range from a few thousand dollars to well over ten thousand dollars.
-In addition to software licensing costs, ArcGIS is only available for Windows operating systems; so if your workplace is a Mac only environment, the purchase of a Windows PC would add to the expense.
+In addition to software licensing costs, ArcGIS is only available for Windows operating systems–so, if your workplace is a Mac only environment, the purchase of a Windows PC would add to the expense.

 1.1.2 QGIS

 A very capable open source (free) GIS software is QGIS.
-It encompasses most of the functionality included in ArcGIS.
+It encompasses most of the functionality included in ArcGIS Pro.
 If you are looking for a GIS application for your Mac or Linux environment, QGIS is a wonderful choice given its multi-platform support.
 Built into the current versions of QGIS are functions from another open source software: GRASS.
 GRASS has been around since the 1980’s and has many advanced GIS data manipulation functions however, its use is not as intuitive as that of QGIS or ArcGIS (hence the preferred QGIS alternative).

 1.2 What is Spatial Analysis?